edgio-docs/edgio-docs/guides/deploying.md

 //     exist by default, you must create it using moovweb.app.
 //
 // In order for this pipeline to deploy your site, you must create a deploy token from the site settings page
-// in Moovweb.app and configure it as an environment variable called "xdn_deploy_token" in your Jenkins configuration.
+// in Moovweb.app and configure it as an environment variable called "layer0_deploy_token" in your Jenkins configuration.

 pipeline {
   agent {